Bookings and enquiries can be made online via email or by telephone on 015394 35055

 The car park is surfaced with compacted gravel, with 20-40mm loose gravel on top.
-Parking is marked by half round unfixed wooden poles on the ground.
-Private car parking facilities are at the front of the hostel and luggage can be unloaded within a few metres of the front door.
+Parking is marked by half round unfixed wooden poles on the ground and each space is 1.8m wide.
+12 private car parking bays are at the front of the hostel and luggage can be unloaded within a few metres of the front door.
 The doorway into the front of the hostel is a double fronted door way with one principal opening door and the other door is latched.
 There is a 2” or 45mm raised threshold to step over to go through doorway.
 The double door is 125 cm wide.

 The entry to the rear of the hostel is accessible from the carpark via 10 uneven slate steps and a steep gravel slope with a small slate step at the foot of the slope.
 There is an iron hand rail on the wall beside the steps.
 There are several led outside lights around the farm and hostel are controlled by a timer and motion sensors.